WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 T.38 fax and DTMF are not supported.
 Fax can be sent as a TIFF imager over a data channel and DTFM can be done as an application specific information over a data channel.

+### Annotation

+Optional support for annotation based overlay using vector graphics such as a subset of SVG.

+### Application Data Channels

+Need support for application defined data in both a reliable and unreliable datagram mode.

+### Reverse Requests & Stats

+The hope is that this is not needed.

+Much of what goes in the reverse direction of the media in RTCP is either used for congestion controll, diagnostics, or controll of the codec such as requesting to resent a frame or sending a new intra codec frame for video.
+The design reduces the need for this.

+The congestion controll information which is needed quickly is all handled at QUIC layer.

+The diagnostic type information can be reported from the endpint to the controller and does not need to flow at the media level.

+Information that needs to be delivered reliably can be sent that way at the QUIC level remove the need for retransmit type request.
+System that use selective retransmission to recover from packet loss of media do not tend to work as well for interactive medias as forward error correction schemes because of the large latency they introduce.

+Information like requesting a new intra codec frame for video often needs to come from the controller and can be sent over the signaling and controll layer.

 ## Message Key Agreement